murtazaai/shopping-cart/README.md

 - And the total tax amount should equal 35.00
 - And the shopping cart’s total price should equal 314.96

+### Scenario: Add products to the shopping cart, which have “Buy X, Get Y Free” Offer.
+- Given an empty shopping cart
+- And a product, Dove Soap with a unit price of 39.99 and an associated buy 2 get 1 free offer
+- And a product, Axe Deo with a unit price of 89.99 and no associated offer
+- When the user adds 3 Dove Soaps to the shopping cart
+- Then the shopping cart should contain 3 Dove Soaps each with a unit price of 39.99
+- And the shopping cart’s total price should equal 79.98
+- And the shopping cart’s discount should equal 39.99
+- And the total tax amount should equal 10.00

 ## Prerequisites
 - Java 8
 - maven 3